At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 some functions private.
 In this case, nothing is returned.
 Instead, the plugin

-object.
+is added to the jQuery object.
 Because nothing is returned by the IIFE, we

 can use a trick to get the JavaScript interpreter to call our anonymous function